A Jedi's Fight - A Star Wars Fan Fiction Story

 "I ... we didn't expect you and Ian, Leia, but I will ask Threepio to serve some drinks and have your guest rooms prepared."

 "Don't give yourself that much trouble, Liane.
 I'm not staying, in fact I want to leave as soon as possible with Wedge.
-Ian will stay with you and Yarmod.
-I'll tell you all about this in a moment, but I'll gladly accept your offer to have a drink."
+Ian will stay with you with Yarmod.
+I'll tell you all about this in a moment, but I'll gladly accept your offer to have some refreshments."

 Liane looked at her in wonder.